Learning from Data Streams: An Overview and Update

 \section{Introduction}

-A large area of the machine learning literature deals with tasks involving supervised learning in the context of data streams, often focused on classification; occasionally also, regression.
-This scenario involves carrying out learning and prediction in an environment where instances are arriving continually, one instance at a time, rather than being supplied as a fixed dataset prior to model deployment as in the classical machine learning setting.
+A large area of the machine learning research literature deals with supervised learning in the context of data streams \cite{MOAbook,Gama_book,Aggarwal_book}, often focused on classification; occasionally also regression.
+This scenario involves learning and prediction in an environment where instances are arriving continuously; rather than being supplied as a fixed dataset prior to model deployment as in the classical machine learning.

-Indeed, published in the last five years are around 20k papers mentioning classification and data streams in the title\footnote{Google Scholar}.
-However, we build a case that many of these are not developed for or tested in realistic settings.
-Many researchers insist on the ubiquity of streams in the real world yet only test their methods on synthetic data or fixed data sets which are at best small snapshots of streams or artificially handled like streams.
-Many of those sets are decades-old, have very few attributes and do not represent realistic streaming scenarios.
-More concerning is that research papers often dogmatically single out and apply selected assumptions and constraints without questioning their realism, and, more importantly, without looking at utility of the task and feasible resources as a whole.
+Indeed, published in the last five years are around 20k papers that mention classification and data streams in the title\footnote{Google Scholar, 2025}.
+Many of these studies propose methods designed for or tested in sandbox settings that are sometimes only loosely connected to everyday real-world challenges.
+These papers commonly cite the ubiquity of streams in the real world, yet typically only test their methods on synthetic or static data sets which are at best small snapshots of past streams or are artificially turned into streams by manual sorting\footnote{For example, the Forest Covertype or Poker Hand datasets \cite{MOAbook}.}.
+Many of the popular benchmark sets are decades old and have relatively small dimensions.

+While not exclusive to data streams, concerning is that research papers often single out and apply assumptions and constraints without challenging their realism, or utility of the task.